32 Fur-Tastic Jobs Working With Animals — And How to Land One

 16. Pooper Scooper

-Salary estimates: Are you ready for this?
-Glassdoor estimates that the average professional pooper scooper is $45,324.
+Salary estimates: ZipRecruiter estimates that the average professional pooper scooper makes $30,461 annually.

 17. Animal Trainer

-Salary estimates: Animal trainers earn about $31,280 a year, according to CareerExplorer.
+Salary estimates: Animal trainers earn about $33,875 a year, according to ZipRecruiter.
 Of course, if you specialize in training wild animals, like for film and TV, you can expect much more money (but you will need more formalized training).

 18. Service Animal Trainer

-In addition to training people’s pets, you could become a service animal trainer and work with dogs from puppyhood.
-These dogs help those with differing levels of ability; some help their seeing-impaired owners while others can detect seizures.
+In addition to training people’s pets, you could become a service animal trainer, working with animals from infancy.
+Service dogs, for example, provide a variety of services from guiding visually-impaired owners to detecting seizures.
 Trained service animals also help veterans with Post Traumatic Stress Syndrome (PTSD).
 Some even become rescue dogs and help when tragedy strikes.

 Salary estimates: Zippia reports an average salary of $34,195 a year, or $16.44 an hour.